 Grappling Gun: This pistol-version of the grappling hook has longer ranges, but due to its unique ballistic properties requires training separate from other kinetic weapons.
 It supports automatic retract functionality, adding a +10 bonus to any redirect close combat maneuvers attempted and allowing the user to skip using an Athletics check to climb the rope, as well as speeding up the rate at which the weapon can be refired.
-[Moderate]
+While all grappling guns come with a hook and cable, most can detach the hook, allowing for the cable to be retracted even if the projectile becomes lodged in a surface.
+Grappling gun hooks are equivalent to arrows and bolts.